isomerpages/pmo-carbonmarketcoop/_our-article-6-cooperation/SG's Article 6 Cooperations/Implementation Agreements.md

 * **Contributes to Overall Mitigation in Global Emissions (OMGE)** – Singapore requires all projects authorised under Singapore's Implementation Agreements to cancel 2% of correspondingly adjusted carbon credits to deliver OMGE, which is strongly encouraged under Article 6 rules.
 Cancellation ensures that these carbon credits will not be used towards the country's NDC, compliance requirements or voluntary targets, thereby serving the sole purpose of emissions reduction.

 <img src="https://file.go.gov.sg/impbenefits808.png">

+As of August 2024, Singapore has signed two IAs, with Papua New Guinea and Ghana.
+More information can be found here.